diegofiori/ML_RoadSegmentation/README.md

 Tools to perform regression with cross validation.
 Contains the function used to:
  + split the data into train and test set
- + preprocess the data
+ + call the preprocessing functions
  + perform regression
- + post-process the data
+ + call the post-processing functions

 ```Cross_Validation_regression.ipynb```